Yoast/developer/docs/customization/yoast-seo/adding-custom-assessments.md

 ### Test the code

 The last step is to test the code.
-Make sure your plugin is properly loaded and create a new post.
+Make sure your plugin is installed and enabled, and create a new post.
-As a test, you could set your keyword to be the word 'additional' and see that the SEO analysis properly detects it under the 'Keyprashe in introduction' result.
+Open up the SEO analysis and see that the message "Yoast isn't present in your title" shows up in the analysis results.
+Now add Yoast to the post's title and see that the analysis results have changed.